AndrewElaryan/ICAtoVetaConversion/README.md

 ## Concatenating GPS Files

-1. In the GPS folder, click on the file &quot;zzlistgps.txt&quot;
+1. In the GPS folder, click on the file "zzlistgps.txt"
-2. Press &quot;Home&quot; on the top navigation bar and click &quot;Copy path&quot;
+2. Press "Home" on the top navigation bar and click "Copy path"
-3. Go to the code folder, hold &quot;Shift&quot; and right click
+3. Go to the code folder, hold "Shift" and right click
-4. Select &quot;Open PowerShell window here&quot or "Open Command Prompt Here";
+4. Select "Open PowerShell window here" or "Open Command Prompt Here";
 5. Run the following:

     `python concatenateGPSFiles.py`